 Why another park in South Eugene?

 Civic Park is one of Eugene’s oldest recreational sites.
 For 70 years, children and adults have played and watched games at Civic.
 The new facility will be home to a new playing field and indoor sports facility for the community’s use.
 Civic Park will be open to all residents of the Eugene/Springfield area.
 It is ideally situated for access by LTD, pedestrians, and bicycles and is only blocks from downtown amenities.

-No. KidSports currently rents space for offices and storage from the City of Eugene.
+No. Kidsports currently rents space for offices and storage from the City of Eugene.
 The rental does not include adequate space for coaches’ training, youth programs, conferences, sporting practices or events.
-At Civic Park, for the first time in nearly 65 years of service to Eugene, KidSports would own and operate a building that will meet the needs of the 15,000 children it serves.
+At Civic Park, for the first time in over 65 years of service to Eugene, Kidsports would own and operate a building that will meet the needs of the 14,000 children it serves.

 How is ECA related to Friends of Civic?

 ECA and Friends of Civic are two separate organizations with complementary goals.
 Friends of Civic worked for seven years to raise enough money to preserve the Civic grandstand.
 ECA was formed with the goal of purchasing the entire property in order to build a new Kidsports Fieldhouse, a new multi-purpose field and to renovate the grandstand.
 After the fire, ECA’s goal to build a community sports and recreation center remained the same.
 Friends of Civic has supported ECA from the beginning with one of the Friends of Civic Board members serving on ECA’s Advisory Board.